 During 2016, we entered into a number of interest rate lock agreements having an aggregate notional amount of \$525.0 million with fixed interest rates ranging from 1.900% to 2.280% to manage exposure to fluctuations in interest rates in anticipation of a planned future issuance of senior notes.
 Upon the expected issuance of the senior notes, we will terminate the interest rate locks and settle with our counterparties.
 These transactions were accounted for as cash flow hedges.
-The fair value of our interest rate locks as of December 31, 2016 was determined using standard valuation models with assumptions about interest rate locks as of December 31, 2016 was recorded in other long-term assets in our consolidated balance sheet.
+The fair value of our interest rate locks as of December 31, 2016 was determined using standard valuation models with assumptions about interest rates being based on those observed in underlying markets (Level 2 in the fair value hierarchy).
+The aggregate fair value of the outstanding interest rate locks as of December 31, 2016 was \$20.2 million and was recorded in other long-term assets in our consolidated balance sheet.
 As of December 31, 2016, the effective portion of the interest rate locks recorded as a component of accumulated other comprehensive income (loss), net of tax, was \$12.2 million.